 - Compost or manure

-- Brown mulch like straw, pine needles, or shredded bark
+- Brown mulch like wood chips, pine needles, sawdust, or shredded bark

 - Garden knife (optional)